-Both during the week and on the weekends driving around Milan can be stressful, but luckily Parclick has found a practical and convenient solution: Book a parking space in Milan online!
+Milan is a big city visited by many tourists from all over the world.
+For this reason, it can be quite hard to find affordable parking in or around the city.
+During the week and on the weekends driving around Milan can be stressful, but luckily Parclick has found a practical and convenient solution: Book a parking space in Milan online!
 By downloading our app or simply having a look at our website you will see that Parclick can help you find cheap parkings with special offers.

 Here are some of our most popular parkings in Milan city center that are convenient and affordable:

 |San Barnaba Car Park||3 euros||14 euros||24 euros|

 |Autosilo San Marco Car Park||3 euros||14 euros||22 euros|

 |Car Central-Duomo di Milano Car Park||2,50 euros||15 euros||25 euros|

 |Savona Car Park||1, 50 euro||15 euros||50 euros||90 euros|